Srikrishna2506/Hotel-Management-System-by-SQL/README.md

-## TITLE: Hotel Management System SQL
+## Title : Hotel Management System SQL

 ## Description:
 🔹Developed a Hotel Management System using SQL to efficiently manage hotel operations such as room booking, customer details, billing, and staff records.